Fans very much expect resident Evil 8 to succeed in the series of particular or Capcom in general.

 But the most important thing remains at Capcom.
 After having had great success with Resident Evil 7, what will the company do to continue to bring the RE 8 in the right direction of horror that fans are still looking forward to?
 Especially when the context of part 8 is rumored to be much wider than the seventh part.

-One of the things that makes Resident Evil 7 successful is the idea of not letting players have any safety.
-The space in RE 7 is cramped, dark, bringing the feeling of fear, darkness, and confusion in every second.
+One of the things that make Resident Evil 7 successful is the idea of not letting players have any safety.
+The space in RE 7 is cramped, dark, bringing fear, darkness, and confusion every second.
 But if Resident Evil 8 moves to a wider context, how can it bring fear like season 7?

 According to an account on Twitter, the upcoming game is rumored to have an illusion mechanism.
-The main character will face a supernatural thing on the island, which can distort reality right in front of the eyes.
+The main character will face a supernatural thing on the island, distorting reality right in front of the eyes.
 More precisely, the character’s mind is completely turned upside down.
-Gamers will constantly have to wonder if what they are seeing is real or fake.
+Gamers will continuously have to wonder if what they are seeing is real or fake.

-If Resident Evil 8 adds this mechanism, it will allow the whole game to add more interesting, mixed gameplay elements without affecting the quality or horror of the game as a whole.
+If Resident Evil 8 adds this mechanism, it will allow the whole game to add more interesting, mixed gameplay elements without affecting the game’s quality or horror as a whole.

 Another factor that makes Resident Evil 7 more scary is the conversion to the first perspective.
 This view also supports the virtual reality version, which is not for people with heart disease.
 However, although RE 7 has been successful with the first perspective, it is unlikely Capcom will take RE 8 in this direction.

 Rumor has it that the game will be developed from a third-person perspective.
-This is thought to be because Resident Evil 2 Remake was also made from this perspective and was well received.
+This is thought to be because Resident Evil 2 Remake was also made from this perspective and received well.

-The third perspective as seen in Resident Evil 2 has a similarity to the viewing angle in Resident Evil 4.
-This is quite reasonable when Capcom wants to expand Resident Evil 8 with the connection with many previous RE parts.
+As seen in Resident Evil 2, the third perspective is similar to the viewing angle in Resident Evil 4.
+This is quite reasonable when Capcom wants to expand Resident Evil 8 to connect with many previous RE parts.

-According to some sources, Capcom wants to develop the Resident Evil 3 Remake in the direction of the last Resident Evil 2 Remake.
+According to some sources, Capcom wants to develop the Resident Evil 3 Remake in the last Resident Evil 2 Remake direction.
 They want to finish RE 3 quickly and then focus more on the 8th game.
 Therefore, it is likely that Resident Evil 3 Remake will be available on the current console platform, and Resident Evil 8 will be available on the generation of machines. play the next game

 It seems that the company is trying to incorporate the success of this game into the next game.
 If so, then Resident Evil 8 will probably be made based on the success level of Resident Evil 3.
 I wonder if RE 3 remakes but not as successful as Capcom wants, what will happen to RE 8?

-Resident Evil 8 is almost certain to happen and the game is likely to follow the evolution of season 7.
-Currently, gamers who are very confident in Capcom will once again bring the Resident Evil series back. with the pinnacle of the horror genre.
+Resident Evil 8 is almost certain to happen, and the game is likely to follow the evolution of season 7.
+Currently, gamers who are very confident in Capcom will again bring the Resident Evil series back with the horror genre’s pinnacle.
 How about you?
 Do you think the Resident Evil series will continue to grow or get stuck in the remake rotation?